 5. Avoid the most common pitfalls

-As stated in the Loyalty Report 2018 by Bond Brand Loyalty, to ensure customer loyalty program success the following top four pitfalls and sources of member frustration should be avoided:
+As stated in the Loyalty Report 2018 by Bond Brand Loyalty; to ensure customer loyalty program success, the following TOP four pitfalls and sources of member frustration should be avoided:

-- Having points expire;
+- Having expired points

-- Desired rewards being unavailable (either through blackouts or catalog changes);
+- Desired rewards being unavailable (either through blackouts or catalog changes)

-- Dealing with representatives who aren’t knowledgeable about the program;
+- Dealing with representatives who aren’t knowledgeable about the program

-- Being overwhelmed by emails.
+- Being overwhelmed by emails

 6. Make rewards valuable and easily attainable